-TWO HW ASSIGNMENTS PER WEEK
+WEEKLY HW ASSIGNMENTS

-- ✓ These are short, graded assignments that will help you learn the materials covered in class. - ✓ HW is posted on course website with detailed instructions and due dates.
+✓ These are short, graded assignments that will help you learn the materials covered in class.
+HW will be shared via Google Doc.

+✓ HW is posted on course website with detailed instructions and due dates.
 Note that I do not use Canvas for this course, but our course website is easily accessible and will be updated weekly.